hammaadworks/whatcha-do.in/docs/epics.md

 *Focus: Core functionality for creating, tracking, and managing recurring habits.*

 **Stories:**
-- **Story 2.1 (Create Habit):** As a user, I want to create a new habit with a name directly in "The Pile" so I can quickly add new activities to track.
+- **Story 2.1 (Create Habit):** As a user, I want to create a new habit with a name directly in "The Pile", with the option to also set a quantitative goal, so I can quickly add new activities to track.
+The habit should default to Public.
 - **Story 2.2 (Edit Habit):** As a user, I want to edit a habit's name and its public/private status so I can correct mistakes and control visibility.
-- **Story 2.3 (Delete Habit):** As a user, I want to delete a habit so I can remove activities I'm no longer tracking.
+- **Story 2.3 (Delete Habit):** As a user, I want to delete a habit from "The Pile" so I can permanently remove activities I'm no longer tracking.
-- **Story 2.4 (Streak Counter):** As a user, I want to see a visible streak counter on each habit, which resets on a missed day but preserves a 'High Score', so I am motivated to maintain consistency.
+- **Story 2.4 (Streak Counter):** As a user, I want to see a visible streak counter on each habit, which resets on a missed day but preserves the value of the most recently broken streak, so I am motivated to start again.
-- **Story 2.5 (Quantitative Goals):** As a user, I want to set and modify a quantitative goal for a habit (e.g., "Read 10 pages") so I can track specific, measurable outcomes.
+- **Story 2.5 (Quantitative Goals):** As a user, I want to set and modify a quantitative goal for a habit by providing a number and selecting a unit from a list (e.g., "pages", "minutes") or entering my own custom unit, so I can track specific, measurable outcomes.
-- **Story 2.6 (Goal Change):** As a user, I want my streak to continue uninterrupted when I change a habit's goal so I can adjust the difficulty without being penalized.
+- **Story 2.6 (Goal Change):** As a user, I want my streak to continue uninterrupted when I change a habit's `goal_value` so I can adjust the difficulty without being penalized.

 ---